Vegetable Seeds to Start Indoors

 Broccoli and Cauliflower

-I have never had good luck with broccoli, it always seems to bolt in the summer heat before I get any of it harvested.
+I have never had good luck with broccoli; it always seems to bolt in the summer heat before I get any of it harvested.
 It’s probably because I never get it started on time.
-Broccoli and cauliflower should be started indoors 6-8 weeks before your last frost.
-Broccoli and cauliflower-like it cool so make sure you keep the sown seeds in an area where the temp is roughly 70°F. Leave them covered with plastic until you see some sprouts.
-Once you see sprouts, remove the plastic and put them under a grow lamp or in a sunny window until they can be safely transplanted outdoors, always follow the instructions on the seed package.
+Broccoli and cauliflower should be started indoors 6-8 weeks before your last expected frost date.
+Broccoli and cauliflower like it cool, so make sure you keep the seedlings in an area where the temperature is roughly 70°F. Leave them covered with plastic until you see some sprouts.
+Once you see sprouts, remove the plastic and put them under a grow lamp or in a sunny window until they can be safely transplanted outdoors.
+Always follow the instructions on the seed package.

 Cabbage